admkopec/Keygen/README.md

-# Keygen
+# 🔑 Keygen

-A description of this package.
+A simple command line application for generating symmetric keys.